 been cut up to show individual sections of the city.

-turning it to the west, and spread out --along the
+today), turning it to the west, and spread out —along

 Elmo (blue circle).
 The map shows the new road, via

-blocks on the western side of that road.
-That section
+on the western side of that road.
+That section is still

-to the new residence for the Spanish viceroy (small
+led down to the new residence for the Spanish viceroy

-yellow circle).
-That is, today, the Royal Palace.
-The
+(small yellow circle).
+That is today the Royal Palace.

 circle.
 The large, red circle on the left